Noel Bremond MSc (Couns. Psych.) MBACP (Accred.)

 Hello, and thank you for viewing my profile.
-I have a Master's degree in Counselling Psychology, plus broad experience gained mainly in the NHS.
-Please see the issues I can help you to deal with at the bottom of the page, along with a photo of my therapy room.
-I specialise in depression and anxiety, plus relationship, family and work issues.
-I'm especially skilled at assisting people experiencing, or who have experienced, emotional abuse and coercive control.
-I also understand the influence of our pasts and upbringings.
+I hold a Master's degree in Counselling Psychology, am BACP-accredited and have wide-ranging NHS client experience.
+Due to current circumstances, I'm only offering telephone and video appointments.
+Please see the issues I can help you to deal with at the bottom of the page.
+I specialise in depression and anxiety – particularly concerning problems with work, family and relationships.
+I'm skilled at helping those who have suffered severe stress and traumatic events, including sexual, emotional and physical abuse.
+Additionally, I work with individuals who wish to become more aware of their personality structure, whilst I also assist people with body image issues.
+Furthermore, I understand the influence of our pasts and upbringings.
 Overall, I can help you in a sensitive and balanced manner.
-I'm now going to tell you more about my practice.
+I'm now going to tell you more about my work.

-First and foremost, I strive to create an atmosphere in which you feel at ease and comfortable talking about whatever you wish.
-From this, a trusting and effective therapeutic relationship can develop between us.
-Our relationship should be beneficial to you, with us continuously collaborating through your therapy to ensure that this is the case.
+First and foremost, I strive to create an atmosphere in which you feel comfortable talking about whatever you wish; one from which a trusting relationship can develop between us.
+Our relationship should be consistently beneficial to you, with us continuously collaborating through your therapy to ensure that this is the case.

-Although during sessions I like to use natural language and discuss concepts in understandable terms, my practice is integrative and tailored to your needs – we can talk about and agree on this at the outset, and review it regularly throughout your therapy.
-My approach is particularly informed by humanistic psychology, heuristic inquiry, reductive phenomenology, attachment theory, cognitive therapies and the latest research in neurophysiology and nutrition.
+Although I like to use natural language and discuss concepts in understandable terms, my approach integrates different elements, according to your needs.
+We can talk about this at the outset and review regularly during our work.
+I'm informed by humanistic psychology, phenomenological analysis, attachment theory and the latest research in neurophysiology and nutrition.

-I have a research interest in the structure and sense of self.
-As I see it, this is how we both knowingly and unknowingly construct and view ourselves, and are knowingly and unknowingly constructed and viewed by others: and the reasons why.
+I have a research interest in our personalities and 'senses of self' – who we think and feel we are, and why.
 Should you wish, I can bring my understanding of this fascinating area to our work.
-I have found that analysing and learning to perceive ourselves in this way can reduce stress, anxiety and uncertainty, and help us to:
+I've found that learning to analyse and perceive ourselves in this way can reduce stress and anxiety, lift depression and help us to:

-Thank you very much for taking the time to read about my practice – I look forward to working with you.
+Thank you very much for taking the time to read about my work – I look forward to meeting you.

 Training, qualifications & experience

 Master of Science degree in Counselling Psychology.
-Over three years' experience gained in the NHS and with a mental health charity.
+Over 5 years' clinical experience gained predominantly in the NHS.
 Significant prior experience in people-facing roles in the private sector.

 Areas of counselling I deal with